Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

 ### Creating GCP Infra components

-1. Create a GCP project inside your GCP console.
-I have a project named ‘ocp-project’ created already, and this will be used to host the OCP 4.10.3 cluster.
+1. Create a GCP project inside our GCP console.
+We have a project named ‘ocp-project’ created already, and this will be used to host the OCP 4.10.3 cluster.
-   1. Go to **IAM & Admin** > **Create a Project**
+   1. Go to **IAM & Admin** > **Create a Project**.
    2. Enter the project name & organization and click on *Create*.

 2. Create a service account under IAM: